Historic Zoning Commission

 3. The primary relevant guideline in the Fort Sanders NC Design Guidelines states that "additions should be made to the side or rear of the building."
 However, dormer additions have been approved in Fort Sanders, both by increasing the size of existing dormers and adding new dormers.
 The proposed fiber cement shake siding on the new dormers meets the guidelines.
 The front dormer will be larger in width than the original.
 The side elevation dormers are also large in scale.
 The Commission should discuss the scale of the dormer additions.

 3. The addition to the second story is proposed for a rear and side corner of the house that currently features a one-story, low-slope roof addition.
 The addition does not expand the building's footprint.
 The addition will incorporate materials and roofline details compatible with the overall house.
+The roofline has been revised from a single large massing to a lower hipped-roof dormer, breaking up the addition into multiple massings.

 4. The building's exterior has already received significant modifications, including windows of varying sizes on the secondary elevations, the enclosure of the basement level with non-historic siding, and non-historic additions to the right side and rear.
 Most of the proposed windows to be enclosed are on secondary elevations and at basement level, and are not character-defining features of the building.
 On the façade, the proposed window and door modifications relate to non-original elements and will create a more symmetrical façade.